Chicago Transit Authority

+The Chicago Transit Authority (CTA) is a public transit agency in Chicago, Illinois, United States and one of the three service boards of the Northern Illinois Transit Authority (NITA).
+It operates the Chicago "L" rapid transit system and CTA bus services.

-The CTA is an Illinois independent governmental agency that started operations on October 1, 1947, upon the purchase and combination of the transportation assets of the Chicago Rapid Transit Company and the Chicago Surface Lines streetcar system.
-In 1952, CTA purchased the assets of the Chicago Motor Coach Company, which was under the control of Yellow Cab Company founder John D. Hertz, resulting in a fully unified system.
-Today, the CTA is one of the three service boards financially supported by the Regional Transportation Authority and CTA service connects with the commuter rail Metra, and suburban bus and regional paratransit service, Pace.
+The CTA was established as an independent governmental agency by the Metropolitan Transportation Act passed by the Illinois General Assembly on April 12, 1945.
+It started operations on October 1, 1947, upon the purchase and combination of the transportation assets of the Chicago Rapid Transit Company and the Chicago Surface Lines streetcar system.
+In 1952, CTA purchased the assets of the Chicago Motor Coach Company, resulting in a fully unified system.
+As of 2026, the CTA is one of the three service boards overseen by the Northern Illinois Transit Authority (NITA), along with Metra commuter rail and Pace Suburban Bus.